 Most of the sotol in the U.S. comes from Chihuahua, which has the highest concentration of commercial producers (and that number remains fairly small; think dozens instead of hundreds).
 It’s a state with a diverse landscape that ranges from dense forest to rugged desert.
 With such varied growing conditions—paired with the fact that plants take 7-22 years to mature—terroir plays a big role in the final product.
 “Sotol from the forest is very piney, with menthol, moss and eucalyptus notes,” says Ricardo Pico of Sotol Clande.
 “On the other hand, sotol from the desert can taste more herbal, earthy, leathery, with dried pepper or cacao flavors.”

 For most of recent history, commercial producers like Sotol Hacienda de Chihuahua have steamed the hearts of the plants, called piñas, instead of roasting them underground, but that practice is changing as more farmers look to recapture the spirit’s cultural roots.
 Brands like Sotol Por Siempre, La Niña del Mezcal and Flor del Desierto all roast the plants underground for a deeper flavor profile.
-Sotol Clande—a new co-op forming across the state of Chihuahua aiming to bring a single-village-like model (think Del Maguey) to the U.S.—also supports the underground oven approach.
+Sotol Clande—a new co-op forming across the state of Chihuahua aiming to bring a regional model (think Del Maguey Mezcal‘s single-village approach) to the U.S.—also supports the underground oven cooked method.
 “The real origins of sotol were smoke-cooked; they used to roast the piñas like mezcal.
 Most of the Clande producers do it like that because it’s more rustic.”

 Between the differences in terroir and varying production methods, the flavors of sotol are incredibly wide-ranging, which is one of the reasons the spirit is finding favor among bartenders.
 “It’s green and minerally and slightly smoky all at once,” says Leyenda owner Ivy Mix.
 At the Brooklyn bar, bartender Shannon Ponche blends the spirit with tamarind liqueur, blanc vermouth, lemon, orgeat and celery bitters in the Witching Hour cocktail.
 Sotol and tamarind also come together in the Presidio Old Fashioned, and the spirit works well with elderflower liqueur, Cocchi Americano and orange bitters in the Beatriz from Espita Mezcaleria in Washington, D.C.